BobRak/OpenHAB-Smartthings/README.md

 ## 4/7/2020 Release notes

 Added support for some of the proposed capabilities in the [Samsung Smartthings Capabilities document](https://docs.smartthings.com/en/latest/capabilities-reference.html).
 In particular support was added for the DryerOperatingState and DryerMode capabilitles.
 Sample config files can be found in my repo: **Smartthings-SimulatedDryer**.
 This addition included changes to the Smartthings Hub code so make sure you reinstall the SmartApp.

+## 4/10/2020

+Added support the following capabilities:
+1. Air Conditioner Mode
+2. Temperature Measurement
+3. Thermostat Cooling Setpoint - Note: I created a Simulated Air Conditioner Device Handler to test the capabilities 1 - 3.
+I could not make this one work in the simulator but I do beleive the code is correct.
+The openHAB code creates the correct message to the ST hub.
+The hub processes the message and calls the correct function to set the coolongSeptpoint but the attribute is not updated.
+I have given up on that after almost 2 days.
+4. Lock Only - I updated the code for this.
+I can confirm it will go to locked status.
+But, beacuse I don't have a way to set it to unlocked there is not as much testing as I would like.